TIO-IKIM/MLiM22-website/introduction/git.md

 ### Undo commited local changes

-If you want to undo the a commit commit run:
+If you want to undo the last commit run:

 ```
 git reset HEAD^1